JoBCB/skin_layers/README.md

 _For information on the assignement; assessment criteria and schedule visit the official courses' website._

 # Skin Layers

 > Let ’s imagine the skin of – choreographic  – movement, even without organs and nevertheless sensual: as a trace of the body, as a trembling  dividing line between inside and outside – of space  and  body  and  writing  –  and  as  its  interpenetrati- on,  as  a  vibrating  membrane,  as  a  hymen  between   guration  and  de guration  in  the  nowhere  of  the  very  rst step: penetrable for various surfaces, disciplines, arts and media.
 Imagine how the skin of  movement is folded, unfolded and stroked by gaze  and  breath.
 [Scores nº0](http://www.annaliska.com/SCORES/SCORES_No_0.pdf)

-### Body Data & Identitiy Politics
+### Introduction

 > “A workshop, art, trade, product of art, structure, fabric.
 The framework underlying a structure."
 [Source](https://en.wiktionary.org/wiki/fabric).

-[See also: textile — originating from the word “texere” which means “to weave”. ](https://en.wiktionary.org/wiki/textile#Etymology)
+> See also: [textile](https://en.wiktionary.org/wiki/textile#Etymology) — originating from the word “texere” which means “to weave”.

 _Further Reading:_